oirehm/schedulemonitor/README.md

 ## License

-This project is licensed under the [APACHE LICENSE] - see the LICENSE.md file for details
+This project is licensed under [APACHE LICENSE 2.0] - see the LICENSE.md file for details

 ## Acknowledgments